russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 Did Steve Jobs read a lot?

-While Steve Jobs famously once said that “people don’t read anymore,” he wasn’t one of them.
+While Steve Jobs famously once said that "people don't read anymore," he wasn't one of them.
 The innovator, salesman, and tech and marketing visionary was also a prolific reader with a penchant for poetry, Bauhaus, and Zen Buddhism.
-His reading list is eclectic and gives insight into the visionary man who changed the world forever.
+His eclectic reading list gives insight into the visionary man who changed the world forever.

 What Yogi book did Steve Jobs read?